Developing Working Co-operatively

 The democratically elected pupil council were consulted and they were all in agreement to work towards becoming a Scottish School of Co-operation and embarked on meeting all the criteria required.

-Their application is successful and they were presented with their award at the event CETS organised in Hamilton Town Hall.
+Their application was successful and they were presented with their award at the event CETS organised in Hamilton Town Hall.

 Outcomes and what pupils gained